-- Your backyard – If you have a smaller number of guests or your yard is accommodating, it’s easy to bring the barnyard style to your home for a party your kids won’t forget.
-In the comfort of your yard, you also have the option of bringing in a petty zoo.
+- Your backyard — When you have a smaller number of guests or your yard is plenty adequate, it’s easy to bring the barnyard style to your home for a party your kids won’t forget.
+And in the comfort of your yard, you also have the option of bringing in a petting zoo.

-Once you know where you’d like to have your party, it’s time to start thinking about getting more specific with your theme!
+Once you’ve decided the location, it’s time to start thinking about getting more specific with your theme!

 Themes & Decorations

 As far as themes go, you’d be surprised how many barnyard party ideas spiral into more niche themes.
-From all-out farm life to livestock and crops, there are plenty of ideas for bringing in something specific your child loves about the barnyard.
+From all-out farm life to livestock and crops, there are plenty of options for bringing in something specific that your child will love.

-- Barnyard Bash – For an all-out barnyard bash, it’s easy to get into character and pull of decorations that set the tone.
-From little red barns, hay bales, and livestock, there are tons of decorations to make your barnyard party come to life.
-If DIY isn’t your style, you can easily find pre-made decorations like these farm animal banners that can be hung around your yard, park, or venue with easy setup and clean up.
-There are also tons of ready to party sets that include a variety of balloons and decorations like this farm animal party set.
+- Barnyard Bash — To throw an authentic barnyard-themed party, simple decorations can help set the atmosphere.
+From little red barns to hay bales and livestock, there are tons of ornaments to make your event come to life.
+If DIY isn’t your style, find pre-made decorations like these farm animal banners that can be hung around your yard, park, or venue.
+These are much easier to set up and clean up.
+There are also tons of ready-made sets that include a variety of balloons and accessories, like this farm animal party set.

-- Moo All the Way — If your little boy or little girl loves cows the most out of all the farm animals, you may want to make cows the center of your barnyard themed party.
-You can pick up cow printed decorations to mix in with the usual barns and hay bales.
+- Moo All the Way — If cows are your little one’s favorite farm animal above all others, you may want to feature those more prominently.
+Pick up cow printed decorations to mix in with the usual barns and hay bales.
 We like this cow party supply set combined with this fun farm backdrop.

-- Rustic Barn – Some kids love the classic red barn, which makes party planning easy.
-If you were able to grab a party location that’s in a barn or has a real barn in view, you’re already set.
+- Rustic Barn – Some kids love the classic red barn, which makes planning easy.
+If you were able to grab a location that’s in a barn or has a real barn in view, you’re already set.
 But, bringing the barn to your yard is simple too.
-For those wanting to go all out, this big barn door photo makes a great addition to a barn themed party, but a simple barn backdrop like this one works just as well.
+For those wanting to go big, this big barn door photo makes a great addition, but a simple barn backdrop works just as well.

-- Vintage Farm — Another fun way to celebrate a barnyard party is to give it a rustic or vintage feel.
-You may even have supplies ready to use from around the house that makes the vintage themed barnyard party a breeze.
-If you have any mason jars, candles, milk jars, classic picnic table clothes, or burlap fabric to use, you’ve got this one in the bag.
+- Vintage Farm — Another fun way to celebrate is to give your festivities a rustic or vintage feel.
+You may even have supplies ready to use from around the house, making setting up a breeze.
+If you have any mason jars, candles, milk jars, classic picnic table cloths, or burlap fabric to use, you’ve got this one in the bag.
 If you’re starting from scratch, there are endless possibilities.
-There are all-in-one party sets like this 1st boy birthday vintage farmhouse, or you can round up your decor and choose pieces that you can keep and use after the party, here are a few we like for this theme.
+Plenty of all-in-one party sets to choose from as well, like this 1st boy birthday vintage farmhouse.
+Or you can round up your decor and select pieces that you can keep and use after the party.
+Here are a few we like for this theme:

 - This galvanized steel tray stand for the cake, cupcakes, or other treats